ExistedGit/Dota2Cheat/README.md

 This cheat can be safely reinjected at any point of the game

-Build & run D2CUpdater to move/update all relevant resources to their destination in C:\Users\%user%\Documents\Dota2Cheat, then use any injector to do the job.
+If using D2C for the first time or updating from an older version — run `setup_data.bat` to copy D2C's resources to your Documents folder.

 **Use at own risk** (also consider not using non-legit features that you can get reported/flagged for)